rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 To support these features, normal buffer (it can also be called file buffer because it is mostly presented as a file in filesystem) contains two types of states:

-1. Associated (with a file on the file system) or detached (with no file).
+1. Associated (with a file on the filesystem) or detached (with no file).
 Note: The _**filesystem**_ can be not only local storage, but also remote via network protocols.

 2. Several running status, a certain time point has a certain status: